MIAMS

 Resolve Family Conflicts Peacefully with MIAMS & Legal Aid Mediation

-Discover the benefits of Mediation Information and Assessment Meetings (MIAMS) and Legal Aid Mediation.
-Experience a less stressful, cost-effective alternative to traditional legal representation.
+Discover the benefits of MIAM Mediation (Mediation Information Assessment Meetings) and Legal Aid Mediation.
+Experience a less stressful, cost-effective alternative to traditional legal representation

 MIAMS - Meeting Information Assessment Mediation Session